Metropolitan Transport Trust: Suburban trains

-In 1973–74, the Parliament of Western Australia passed amendments to the MTT Act and the West Australian Government Railways Act to enable the MTT to gain the responsibility of the provision of suburban train services, which had up to that point been managed and operated by the Western Australian Government Railways (WAGR), later known as Westrail.
-The amendments meant that WAGR remained the owner of the suburban rail infrastructure and rolling stock and would operated the services on behalf of the MTT.
+In 1973–74, the Parliament of Western Australia passed the Metropolitan (Perth) Passenger Transport Trust Act Amendment Act 1973 and the Government Railways Act Amendment Act 1973 making amendments to the Metropolitan (Perth) Passenger Transport Trust Act 1957 and the Government Railways Act 1904 respectively,. to enable the MTT to gain the responsibility of the provision of suburban train services, which had up to that point been managed and operated by the Western Australian Government Railways (WAGR), later known as Westrail.
+The amendments meant that WAGR remained the owner of the suburban rail infrastructure and rolling stock and would operate the services on behalf of the MTT.
 The MTT would be responsible for service planning.
 These changes were at the request of Westrail, which was focused on freight operations at the time; the MTT reluctantly accepted.
 The changes went into effect in March 1974, and in July 1974, the MTT assumed financial responsibility for suburban train operations.

 In August 1974, a common fare system was introduced to make bus-train transfers easier.
 The new fare system meant many patrons got cheaper travel, in particular those who travelled long distances, and it reduced operating costs and helped to speed up services.
 Free return journeys within two hours were also facilitated by the new system.
 The common fare system was the first in Australia.
 Smoking was banned on all MTT buses in May 1975, making the MTT Australia's first public transport operator to do so.

 The Fremantle line was closed on 1 September 1979 and replaced with bus services.
 74 new buses were introduced that year, including eighteen articulated buses to replace the Fremantle line.
 In June 1980, Kelmscott railway station was redeveloped to incorporate a bus station on the railway platform for convenient transfers.
 Rockingham bus station was relocated to a new site in May 1981, Warwick bus station opened in March 1982, and Kalamunda bus station opened in September 1982.
 Fare zone boundaries were revised in 1981–82 and the MultiRider ticketing system was introduced.
 The Fremantle line reopened on 29 July 1983.